Monday, July 22, 2019

 Bird Dogs: Kathy Byrnes, Ed Fallon, Sarah Spain

-Kathy Byrnes, Sarah Spain, and Ed Fallon talk with Governor John W. Hickenlooper about fracking, climate change, and eminent domain.
-Thanks to Rick Smith for asking about the Governor’s climate plan.
+Kathy Byrnes, Sarah Spain, and Ed Fallon talked with Hickenlooper about fracking, climate change, and eminent domain, and Rick Smith asked specifically about the Governor’s climate plan.

 We were also covered in the Denver Post:

 Still, Iowans are beginning to do their own political calculus to determine what’s important for them.